 There you have it!

-The above running for weight loss guidelines are all you need to get started shedding those extra pounds and keeping them off for good.
+The above Losing Weight While Running guidelines are all you need to get started shedding those extra pounds and keeping them off for good.
 The rest is just detail.

 Please feel free to leave your comments and questions in the section below.